jakie smary do gumy

 Grzegorz Dobrzański

-Lubrication of rubber elements is crucial in many industrial and domestic applications to ensure their long-term and failure-free operation.
-Selecting the right lubricant is important because the wrong lubricant can degrade rubber, leading to cracking, hardening or brittleness.
-In this article, we will discuss the different types of lubricants suitable for rubber and their uses.
+Lubrication of rubber parts is essential in many industrial and domestic applications to ensure long-term, trouble-free operation.
+Selecting the right lubricant is important because the wrong lubricant can cause the rubber to degrade, causing it to crack, harden, or crumble.
+In this article, we will discuss the different types of lubricants suitable for rubber and their applications.

-Synthetic lubricants are an important part of rubber maintenance, helping to maintain its elasticity and prevent cracking and aging.
+Synthetic lubricants are an important part of rubber maintenance, helping to keep it flexible and preventing cracking and aging.
 Here are some types of synthetic lubricants that are safe for rubber:

 Properties and applications

-Silicone greases are one of the most popular and versatile rubber lubricants.
-They are characterized by excellent compatibility with rubber because they are chemically inert and do not cause material degradation.
-These greases are also water resistant, making them an ideal choice for outdoor applications and in humid conditions.
+Silicone greases are one of the most popular and versatile rubber greases.
+They have excellent compatibility with rubber because they are chemically inert and do not cause material degradation.
+These greases are also water resistant, making them an ideal choice for outdoor and wet applications.

-• Resistance to a wide temperature range: They can operate at extreme temperatures from -40°C to +200°C.
+• Wide temperature resistance: Can operate in extreme temperatures from -40°C to +200°C.

-• Water and Moisture Resistance: Silicone does not dissolve in water, making it ideal for use in humid environments.
+• Water and moisture resistance: Silicone does not dissolve in water, making it ideal for applications in humid environments.

 • Durability: Silicone greases are resistant to oxidation and have a long service life.

-• Safety: Safe for most types of rubber and the environment.
+• Safety: They are safe for most types of rubber and for the environment.

 • Car door and window seals